twolfson/nightclub-physics/README.md

 - Venue - People that help the nightclub machine move
     - Bouncer - Determine who enters as well as mitigates problems within the venue
     - Entry clerk - Person who takes your entry fee
-    - Coat clerk - Optional (requires coat check), person who stores your coat for a nominal fee
+    - Coat clerk - Optional (depends on venue), person who stores your coat for a nominal fee
     - Bathroom clerk - Optional (typically depends on city), person who works the sink in the bathroom (e.g. offers soap and paper towels)
     - Performer - Optional (depends on venue), person who puts on a show for the crowd
         - This can be ongoing (e.g. dancer has a spot that they dance in for a while, then take a break, and return later)